mariusv/mariusv.com/_posts/2010-02-17-netfilteriptables-split-access-with-multiple-isps.markdown

-What weâ€™ve done at this point is create two tables, and set up the routers for each table, then specify that any packets marked as â€˜1â€² will leave via table 1 (i.e. routed out over eth1), and any packets marked â€˜2â€² will leave via table 2 (i.e. routed out over eth2).
+What we've done at this point is create two tables, and set up the routers for each table, then specify that any packets marked as â€˜1â€² will leave via table 1 (i.e. routed out over eth1), and any packets marked â€˜2â€² will leave via table 2 (i.e. routed out over eth2).
 We will then mark the packets with iptables.

-Now, Iâ€™ve only done basic INPUT/FORWARD/OUTPUT chain firewalling with iptables so Iâ€™d very much appreciate any feedback on how this can be improved or fixed, specifically in regards to security.
-Hereâ€™s the IP tables script:
+Now, I've only done basic INPUT/FORWARD/OUTPUT chain firewalling with iptables so I'd very much appreciate any feedback on how this can be improved or fixed, specifically in regards to security.
+Here's the IP tables script: